benjypng/logseq-powertags-plugin/README.md

 # Introduction

-Designate selected tags as power tags, and see them auto-create properties are you use them.
+Designate selected hashtags as PowerTags, and see them auto-create properties are you use them.
+This only applies to tags created using `#` and does not apply to page references, block references without the `#` and blocks that have the `tag` property.

 ![](./screenshots/demo.gif)